Avicii Arena: Events

 The Globe is primarily used for ice hockey, and is the former home arena of AIK, Djurgårdens IF, and Hammarby IF.
-It is also used for musical performances as well as other sports than ice hockey, for example futsal (indoor football).
+It is also used for concerts and sports such as futsal (indoor football).
 The third team to play a home game in their league was Huddinge IK (three home games there, all in 1993), followed by Hammarby IF (20 home games in Globen so far) and AC Camelen (one game in 1998, in the sixth level league, with 92 spectators).

 The first international game played in Globen was between Hammarby IF (Sweden) and Jokerit (Finland) a couple of weeks before the grand opening, although the players were only 12 years old at the time (born 1977) and it was a friendly game.

 The arena hosted the final of Sveriges Television's yearly music competition Melodifestivalen, Sweden's qualifier show for the Eurovision Song Contest, until 2012.
 The show returned to the arena for the first three heats of the 2022 competition.

 It also hosted the Eurovision Song Contest in 2000 and 2016.

-In March 2021, it hosted the World Figure Skating Championships despite the ongoing COVID-19 pandemic.
-In November 2021, it hosted the Counter-Strike: Global Offensive tournament Major Stockholm 2021.
+In March 2021, it hosted the 2021 World Figure Skating Championships despite the COVID-19 pandemic.
+In November 2021, it hosted the Counter-Strike: Global Offensive tournament PGL Major Stockholm 2021, which was named in the Guinness World Records for the most-watched Counter-Strike tournament.

-Since 2000, the National Hockey League has used the arena for occasional games, both in the preseason and the regular season.
+Since the 2000 NHL Challenge, the National Hockey League has used the arena for occasional games, both in the preseason and the regular season.
 The most recent games at the arena were two regular-season games between the Buffalo Sabres and Tampa Bay Lightning in November 2019, part of the NHL Global Series event.
 The Global Series returned to Avicii Arena in November 2023, with the Senators returning and being joined by the Detroit Red Wings, Minnesota Wild, and Toronto Maple Leafs.
 Each team played two games during the event.

+In 2027, the arena will host the group phase matches for the EuroBasket Women 2027.